25th of November, 2024

 USDA forecasts Peruvian production to increase by 53,000 tons to 766,000 tons due to good growing conditions and acreage expansion.

-In addition, it forecasts that the increase in Peruvian production will boost exports for the fifth consecutive year, with an increase of almost 50,000 tons, to 585,000.
+Additionally, it is projected that the growth in Peruvian production will boost exports for the fifth consecutive year.
+Exports are expected to rise by nearly 50,000 tons, reaching 585,000 tons.